 Woluwe-Saint Pierre is often the choice for folk working at the European institutions, both for its proximity and upmarket housing.
 It is popular with expat families for its large, gardened houses, although a mix of apartments and townhouses exists also.
 It is almost self-contained with its massive park, sports centre and public amenities.
 It is also on the metro line 1B, giving easy public transport access.

 Where to stay in Woluwe-Saint-Lambert/Sint-Lambrechts-Woluwe

 Saint-Pierre’s next-door neighbour Woluwe-Saint Lambert shares much the same attractions, including the huge Woluwe Shopping Centre.
 A step further out from the centre, it begins to get even more suburban and green, yet is within good distance to the airport and major international motorways.
 You will find varied shopping and plenty to do, including a swimming pool and ice-skating rink.

 - Auderghem or Evere – nice places to live, and located near NATO

-- Anderlecht – lower rents but stll well-connected to Brussels centre and EU institutions.
+- Anderlecht – lower rents but still well-connected to the city center and EU institutions.

 - Halle – 20 minutes outside of Brussels with good transport links.

-Below is a list of all the communes in Brussels, with phone numbers and websites (mostly in French and Flemish) with information on settling in, services, council members, nearby police stations, hospitals, etc. You can also find information in English for each Brussels neighbourhood at be.brussels, by clicking on their map.
+Below is a list of all the communes in Brussels, with phone numbers and websites (mostly in French and Dutch) with information on settling in, services, council members, nearby police stations, and hospitals.
+You can also find information in English for each Brussels neighborhood at be.brussels, by clicking on their map.
 Here are links to the various communes in Brussels (the first name listed is in French, followed by Dutch and English):